texifter/trust-defender/README.md

 -   ngram_model is the .dat file from the trained ngram classifier
 -   number of rounds is the number of rounds to train
 -   test file is the test CSV file used to gather accuracy testing
--   output file is the .dat files with the trainined neural network model
+-   output file is the .dat files with the trained neural network model

 ## License